11ty/eleventy-img/README.md

   // eleventy-cache-assets options (available in eleventy-img 0.3.0+)
   cacheOptions: {
-    // if a remote image URL, this is the amount of time before it downloads a new fresh copy from the remote server
+    // if a remote image URL, this is the amount of time before it fetches a fresh copy
     duration: "1d",
     // project-relative path to the cache directory
     directory: ".cache",